 Safety is one of the main concerns in designing and developing equipment.
 However, every year many accidents occur which could have been avoided by a few seconds of thought and a more careful approach to handling equipment.

-Avoid hazards by observing the following precautions.
-Insist anyone working with you follow them as well.

-- Keep all shields in place.
+As the operator, avoid many accidents by observing the following precautions in this section.
+To avoid personal injury or death, study the following precautions and insist those working with you follow them.
+Keep all shields in place.
 If shield removal becomes necessary for repairs, replace the shield prior to use.
 In some cases, certain illustrations in this manual may show an assembly with a safety shield removed for clarity.
-However, equipment should never be used in this condition. - Replace any safety sign or instruction sign that is not readable or is missing.
-Location and explanation of safety signs are on page 11. - Avoid loose fitting clothing, loose or uncovered long hair, jewelry, and loose personal articles.
-These can get caught in moving parts.
-Jewelry may also ground a live circuit.

-- Never consume alcoholic beverages or drugs while using this equipment.
-Alertness or coordination can be affected.
+However, equipment should never be used in this condition.

+- Replace any safety sign or instruction sign that is not readable or is missing.
+Location and explanation of safety signs are on page 11. - Never consume alcoholic beverages or drugs while using this equipment.
+These can hinder alertness or coordination.
 Consult your doctor about using this machine while taking prescription medications. - This equipment is dangerous to children and persons unfamiliar with its operation.
 Do not allow persons to use or assemble this unit until they have read this manual and have developed a thorough understanding of the safety precautions and of how it works.
 Review the safety instructions with all users annually. - The operator must be a responsible, properly trained and physically able person familiar with machinery and trained in this equipment's operations.
-If the elderly are assisting with work, their physical limitations need to be recognized and accommodated. - · Use this machine only in daylight or good artificial light. - Learn the controls and how to stop the tractor and machine quickly in an emergency. - Do not modify the equipment in any way.
+If the elderly are assisting with work, their physical limitations need to be recognized and accommodated. - Do not modify the equipment in any way.
 Unauthorized modification may result in serious injury or death and may impair the function and life of the equipment.
 Unapproved modifications void warranty. - Never exceed the limits of a piece of machinery.
-If its ability to do a job, or to do so safely is in question - DO NOT TRY IT. - On winch-equipped models, replace synthetic rope if kinked, badly frayed, has knots, cuts, or broken strands.
-If rope fails under tension it can snap back with great force causing injury or death.
-Avoid sudden jerks, quick starts or stops.
-Start slowly and smoothly.
+If its ability to do a job, or to do so safely is in question - DO NOT TRY IT.